NunoDuarte/GazeDialogue/python/README.md

 So you need to get the icub-face-detection repo to make it work

 ## Requirements to make it work
+1. add anaconda
+2. source activate pupilos
-1. tensorflow models - object detection
+3. tensorflow models - object detection
-2. pylsl
+4. pylsl
-3. labstreaminglayer/liblsl (both work)
+5. labstreaminglayer/liblsl (both work)
-3.1.
+6.1.
 I got https://github.com/NunoDuarte/lsl_archived which has the version I need (because it was working)
-4. Install, compile, and sudo make from the lsl_archived
+7. Install, compile, and sudo make from the lsl_archived
-5. yarp
+8. yarp
-6. pupil with zmq plugin
+9. pupil with zmq plugin
-7. pupil LSL plugin (**pupil_lsl_relay.py**)
+10. pupil LSL plugin (**pupil_lsl_relay.py**)
-8. pupil with pupil remote and frame publisher activated
+11. pupil with pupil remote and frame publisher activated
-9. pupil-stream-lsl project (other repository)
+12. pupil-stream-lsl project (other repository)
-10. check the requirements of the pupil-stream-lsl
+13. check the requirements of the pupil-stream-lsl
-11. check that pupil-stream-lsl has the correct threads activated
+14. check that pupil-stream-lsl has the correct threads activated

 ## if you find this problem when using codeblocks
 - pthread_create@2.25